Readability in UX/UI Design

 7. Design for Accessibility and Inclusivity

-When designers set out content with accessibility in mind, they help ensure that content is readable for everyone, including users with disabilities.
-For example, this means to use fonts that dyslexic users can read easily.
-It’s also important to avoid italics and use bold text to add emphasis.
-Moreover, it’s good to create a printer-friendly version of the content, as it can cater to users who prefer reading on paper, and so extend the reach of digital platforms.
+When designers set out content with accessibility firmly in mind, they help make sure that that content’s readable for everyone—and this includes users with disabilities.
+For example, it’s good to use fonts that dyslexic users can read easily.
+It’s important to avoid italics and use bold text to add emphasis, too.
+What’s more, it’s good to create a printer-friendly version of the content.
+That’s so it can cater to those users who prefer reading on paper.

 8. Include User-Centric Writing